Stop Competing: A Guide to Blue Ocean Strategy

 Conclusion

 Competition is a choice.
 If you find yourself in a price war or struggling to differentiate your product in a crowded market, stop digging.
-Look up, look out, and ask yourself: What can I eliminate to make room for something entirely new?
+Look up and look out, and ask yourself: What can I eliminate to make room for something entirely new?

 The goal isn’t to beat the competition.
-The goal is to make them irrelevant.
+It’s to make them irrelevant.